seldomdesign/instana-python-monitoring-tests/README.md

     targetPort: 80
 ```

-Example of an Ingress endpoint (in case an K8s Ingress is present):
+Example of an Ingress endpoint for a `nginx` K8s IngressClassName:
 ```
 ---
 apiVersion: networking.k8s.io/v1